When is the center open, and do I need an appointment?

 - Read your written paper out loud to others to check for errors and cohesiveness.
 Listening to the work separates what you thought you said from what you actually said.

 - Utilize the resources you have at hand.
 Writing handbooks will often have answers to your questions about punctuation, grammar, citations, and several other things.
-Other answers to questions about correct usage, development of style, or grammar questions can be found on-line or at the center in our resource library or by conferencing with our tutors.
+Other answers to questions about correct usage, development of style, or grammar questions can be found online.